oc-rs/understandingreligion/understandingreligion/content/p/seven-dimensions-of-religion.md

 ---
 Title: Seven Dimensions of Religion
 Abstract: The seven dimensions of religion are a framework for exploring and understanding religion, developed by the Scottish scholar of religion, Ninian Smart.
 Author: Luke Burns

-Categories: ['Perspectives']
+Categories:
+- Perspectives
-Tags: ['phenomenology','religious studies']
+Tags:
+- phenomenology
+- religious studies
 PublishDate: 2020-11-15
 LastModifiedDate: 2020-11-15
+Featured: false
+Image: ''
+toc: true

 ---
 # Introduction